kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

   ```

   - TBH, I'm not entirely sure about the `no_ready_check`.
 I got it from this official [tutorial](https://docs.redislabs.com/latest/rs/references/client_references/client_nodejs/).
-  - The `auth_pass` and `host` are provided as custom since I host my Redis in a GCE VM where I have also set a password on my Redis.
+  - The `auth_pass` and `host` are provided as custom since I host my Redis in a GCE VM where I have set a password on my Redis.

 * I [promisfy](https://www.npmjs.com/package/redis#promises) the Redis methods that I will use to make them async to avoid blocking NodeJS's single-thread.